Decomposition of jacobians of generalized Fermat curves: Introduction

-In Section \ref{sectionfirstdecomposition}, we provide a decomposition of the tangent space of the jacobian of a generalized Fermat curve.
-This decomposition descends to a decomposition of the jacobian variety.
+In \cref{Section decomposition}, we provide a decomposition of the tangent space of the jacobian of a generalized Fermat curve, which descends to a decomposition of the jacobian variety.
+Thus, we prove the decomposition part of \cref{maintheo1} and compute the dimension of each factor in such decomposition.
+We also show how the decomposition extends the results about Humbert-Edge curves (cf. \cref{thmproceedings1}).

-In Section \ref{sectiondecomposition}, we prove the decomposition part of Theorem \ref{maintheo1} and compute the dimension of each factor on such decomposition.
+In \cref{sectionprymtyurin}, we prove the remaining part of \cref{maintheo1}, i.e. we prove that, when $p\geq 5$ is a prime number, none of the factors of the decomposition stated in \cref{maintheo1} is a Prym-Tyurin variety.

-In Section \ref{sectionprymtyurin}, we prove the remaining part of Theorem \ref{maintheo1}, i.e. we prove that, when $p\geq 5$ is a prime number, none of the factors of the decomposition stated in Theorem \ref{maintheo1} is a Prym-Tyurin variety.
+In \cref{section p=3 ekedahl-serre question}, we give some applications of \cref{maintheo1} to the Ekedahl-Serre questions.
+In particular, we prove \cref{mainproposition} and we recover some known results on the complete decomposability of the jacobian of generalized Fermat curves of type $(3,2)$, $(4,2)$, $(5,2)$, and $(3,3)$.